Music Department

 -

 The music department also offers other musical opportunities outside of the school day.
 Jazz Band students have the opportunity to play in combos.
-Orchestra and band students rehearse together to form the Full Orchestra several times a year.
 Students in band, jazz band, and orchestra have the opportunity to perform in the pit orchestra for the Theater Department’s yearly musical.

 When I register for classes, what music class should I sign up for?

-When registering for classes, choose the class you would like to join: Symphonic Band, Wind Ensemble*, Jazz Band*, Orchestra, Chamber Strings*, Choir, Advanced Choir*, or Guitar.
+When registering for classes, choose the class you would like to join: Symphonic Band, Wind Ensemble*, Jazz Band*, Intermediate Orchestra, Chamber Strings (Advanced Orchestra)*, MIDI/Recording Arts, Instrumental Music.

 *These classes require audition.

 Class lists will be determined after auditions.
-You will be placed in the correct class after auditions.
+You will be placed in the appropriate level class after auditions.

 How do I fit music into my schedule?